agostini01/rms-norm-exercise/README.md

   - Triton compiler allocates shared memory, confirmed by using `ncu`
 - [x] Reduction can leverage a parallel implementation
 - [x] Reduction (mean) causes the stride on the last dimension to be 1, which can be hardcoded
-- [ ] Triton provides an autotunner can be used to select warp sizes (and block sizes)
+- [ ] Triton provides an autotunner that can be used to select warp sizes (and block sizes)
     - [ ] Limit block size on python driver
        - Kernel was implemented to handle ModelDims of "any" size, but this does not mean that doing so is smart
        - Big blocks may force eviction from registers
+       - Triton seem to have lunched the kernel with block dim: 128, must explore if this is optimal
 - [ ] Naive run of NCU shows 50% l2 cache hit and low Compute utilization.
 This indicates that we can still improve
 - [ ] Enabling half precision required to relax tolerance in tests
   - must investigate why